• facebook

 Shirt

-Sky-blue short sleeved school shirt for Years 7 - 10.
+School-approved blue short sleeved untucked shirt with logo for Years 7 - 10.
 Year 11 and 12 students wear the same style in white.
-Shirts must be tucked in.
-(No undershirt, singlet to be visible.)
+(No undershirt or singlet to be visible.)

 Trousers